 Updated Ontario Stunt Driving Laws

-Since passing in 2021, the Moving Ontarians More Safely Act (MOMA Act) has introduced new and more robust measures to clamp down on stunt driving.
-Below is a table of the updated charges:
+Since passing in 2021, the Moving Ontarians More Safely Act, 2021 (the MOMS Act) has introduced tougher measures against stunt driving.
+Here’s what changed:

 |---|---|---|